Hiking With Ben

 Contents

-It was fifteen years ago that I first stumbled across this walk, but it wasn’t until recently that I tried walking it.
+It was fifteen years ago I first stumbled across this walk, but it wasn’t until recently that I tried walking it.
 Those years have seen the rainforest slowly reclaim the track.
-While parts are still fairly clear, other parts are extremely hard to follow, just a route rather than a track, requiring careful navigation.
+While parts are still fairly clear, other parts are extremely hard to follow, requiring careful navigation.
 The reward is a magical forest of stunning beauty, a world of greens and darkness, of mosses and ferns, beech and mountain ash.

 Beginnings